Photos taken from the naming of the Case Center entrance to "Elliot Driben Lobby."

-After leading the Terriers to their fourth Hockey East championship and fifth straight NCAA tournament appearance last season, head coach Brian Durocher will enter his 10th season at the helm of the Boston University women's ice hockey team in 2014-15.
-The 37-year coaching veteran will look to make history this year, as the Terriers aim to become the first team to win four consecutive Hockey East tournaments.
+After leading the Terriers to their fifth Hockey East championship and sixth straight NCAA tournament appearance last season, head coach Brian Durocher will enter his 11th season at the helm of the Boston University women's ice hockey team in 2015-16.
+The 38-year coaching veteran has been a mainstay behind the BU bench during the program's 11-year history as the program continues to be a perennial national power.

 Named the first head coach of BU's varsity team on June 3, 2004, Durocher has guided the Terriers to new milestones each season.
 The inaugural campaign in 2005-06 set the foundation for the program.
 A year later, the team reached the Beanpot final and set the high-water mark for wins with 19.
 Playing a significantly upgraded schedule in 2007-08, BU hosted the Beanpot and returned to its championship game, while making its postseason debut in the Hockey East semifinals.